This individually-owned boutique hotel, with just 16 rooms, is a tranquil escape on the northeast coast.

 The hotel welcomes children of any age, however there are no specific children’s facilities.
 As this is a boutique hotel with limited activities, we wouldn’t recommend it as particularly suitable for families.

 The hotel will be happy to help you arrange a variety of excursions, including sailing trips, hiking or a tour to the local market in Central Flacq.
-Chateau Labourdonnais, a restored Victorian mansion and the Pamplemouses Botanical Gardens are about half an hour’s drive away, while the capital, Port Louis, is about 50 minutes’ drive.
+Chateau de Labourdonnais, a restored Victorian mansion, and Pamplemousses Botanical Garden are about half an hour’s drive away, while the capital, Port Louis, is about 50 minutes’ drive.

 There isn't a dive center at the hotel but staff will be happy to help you arrange something with a local operator.